 If your PC is connected to a local area network (LAN), you can view the most recent entries in SpotCollector's Spot Database from any other PC on your LAN using a standard web browser, e.g. Internet Explorer, Netscape, or Opera.
+The automatically-generated web page also includes the most recently-reported WWV solar conditions in the upper-left corner, and provides access to the Spot Database Filters.
 SpotCollector's built-in web server is controlled by the settings in the Web Server panel on the Configuration window's Spot Database tab; these settings determine how many Spot Database entries are displayed, and how frequently the display is updated.
-The automatically-generated web page also includes the most recently-reported WWV solar conditions along the bottom.
+You can alter these settings from your browser by clicking the Config button, modifying the settings, and then clicking the Update button.